Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 This deployment image is ready to be deployed under Lightstreamer's internal Web Server, by copying all the contents into the `pages` directory.<br>

-By the current configuration, the demo tries to access Lightstreamer Server by using the protocol, hostname and port from which the `index.html` page was requested; in other words, the demo assumes that the static resources are deployed inside Lightstreamer Server.<br>
+By the current configuration, the demo tries to access Lightstreamer Server by using the protocol, hostname, and port from which the `index.html` page was requested; in other words, the demo assumes that the static resources are deployed inside Lightstreamer Server.<br>
-In order to deploy the demo static resources on an external Web Server, some changes are needed on the deployment image before or after copying it into the Web Server folders.
+To deploy the demo static resources on an external Web Server, some changes are needed on the deployment image before or after copying it into the Web Server folders.
 The configuration of the hostname and port (and maybe the protocol) to be used to access Lightstreamer Server should be changed.
 The configuration lines can be easily found at the beginning of the `index.html` file and can be modified manually, without the need for a recompilation.<br>
-Then, in order to allow the page to get resources from a different server, the Web Server address has to be included in the `/crossdomain.xml` file deployed under Lightstreamer Server.
+Then, to allow the page to get resources from a different server, the Web Server address has to be included in the `/crossdomain.xml` file deployed under Lightstreamer Server.
 See the <flex_crossdomain_enabled> element in the Server configuration file for details.

-Anyway the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
+Anyway, the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
 The factory configuration of Lightstreamer server already provides this adapter deployed.<br>
 The demos are now ready to be launched.